missVM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 project 17.Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

 project 18.
 Display all lines of the file /etc/ssh/sshd config starting with a letter.

+project 19.
+Replace all characters A and c from input to Z and e respectively.